BonnyAD9/place_macro/README.md

 The main macro of this library is `place`.
 It is able to expand the macros in this library in reverse expansion order.

+Every time I'm missing a proc macro while creating macro, I will add it here :).

 ## Macros
 + `place`: expands the following macros in reverse order, see below
 - `ignore`: expands to nothing